Communication situations are any kind of situation in which communication takes place.

 Reaching an agreement in employee-to-employee negotiations can be a rocky road and lead to a conflict if not executed carefully.
 Here are some tips to help you out in these kinds of situations:

-• Be respectful, but stand your ground — Don’t give up entirely on something that’s important to you just to appease the other person.
-Acknowledge their needs but respect yours as well and work to find a creative solution that would suit you both.
+• Be respectful, but stand your ground.
+Acknowledge the other person’s needs but respect yours as well and work to find a creative solution that would suit you both.

 Employee-to-employer negotiations